• Skip to primary navigation

 Sweet and sour green beans topped with bacon in a white serving bowl.

-What to serve with them?
+What to serve with this recipe?

 Green beans and cornbread go together like shrimp and grits.
 Try my Traditional Southern Style Cornbread, gluten-free Old-Fashioned Southern Cornbread, or Jalapeno Cornbread for a match made in heaven.

-How to cook canned green beans?
+How to make canned green beans taste better?

-Once warmed through, add a touch of salt and garlic powder.
-Then, add a tablespoon or so of any or a combination of these ingredients: sliced almonds, pesto, lemon zest, soy sauce, crumbled bacon, cherry tomatoes cut in half, pinenuts, or parmesan cheese or feta cheese, and serve.
-Alternatively, you can heat them covered in the microwave for about a minute.
+Then, to vary the taste, add a tablespoon or so of any or a combination of these ingredients: sliced or slivered almonds, pesto, lemon zest, soy sauce or Worchestire sauce, crumbled bacon, cherry tomatoes cut in half, pinenuts,

 How to store leftovers?